PRINTED COPY

 Manuscripts must be submitted by corresponding author of the manuscript and should not be submitted by anyone on his behalf.
 A successful electronic submission of a manuscript will be followed by an acknowledgement email to the principal/corresponding author.

-A duly filled-in Corresponding Author’s information Performa (CA), authors consent form (AC) and Author-Declaration-Form is mandatory for publication.
+A duly filled-in Corresponding Authors consent form (AC) and Author-Declaration-Form is mandatory for publication.
 The duly signed forms must be returned to the journal’s office as soon as possible.
 Delay in submitting the forms will result in a delay in the processing and publication of the manuscript.

 Any queries therein should be addressed directly to www.healthsciencesaus.com

 The corresponding author preferably be a medical graduate/M.phil/PhD/other relevant medical fields.
-Moreover, Health Science allows only one author to contribute as corresponding author.
+Moreover, The health sciences AUS allows only one author to contribute as corresponding author.

 Authors must provide a final list of authors with their contact details such as workplace, telephone/cell numbers and E-mail addresses.
 Persistent digital identifiers (such as ResearcherID or ORCID) or links to institutional profiles must be provided to specify the identity and affiliation of authors on the manuscript at the time of submission, ensuring the correct sequence of the names of authors.